MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 took a huge risk
 after accepted, week of regret

-how will I survive. how will I make this happen.
+how will I survive? how will I make this happen?

 they had a farmers market outside; one of the best.